davidkeeton/zmk-config/readme.txt

 nice_nano_v2.overlay - define spi for rgb underglow oled.dtsi - define OLED display

+updated West.yaml to point to
+petejohanson:core/peripheral-behavior-invocation

+-- this allows left and right to sync across bluetooth.

+Note:

 I am not presently running this on battery as I am still waiting on LIPO Batteries to arrive via post.